-What we call the Dragon’s Back hike is one of the later stages of the Hong Kong Trail.
+Dragon’s Back is one of the later stages of the Hong Kong Trail.
 Despite its dramatic appearance—an undulating ridge that gives the hike its name—the Dragon’s Back is suitable for hikers of all levels, from beginners all the way to seasoned veterans.

 While you can technically leave right after completing the mountainous portion of the Dragon’s Back, we’d wholeheartedly recommend continuing until you hit Big Wave Bay and spending a few hours relaxing on the quiet, beautiful beach.